swt30/thesis/chapters/04-heating/04-heating.md

 ## Summary and discussion

 I have examined the mass--radius relation for watery planets consisting of three distinct layers: an isothermal iron/silicate core, an adiabatic watery envelope and a radiative atmosphere.
-I employed a two-stream analytic atmospheric profile from @Guillot2010 to simplify the atmospheric structure and avoid a full radiative calculation, reducing the number of key parameters to two: the irradiation temperature and the internal temperature.
+I employed a two-stream analytic atmospheric temperature profile from @Guillot2010 to simplify the atmospheric structure and avoid a full radiative calculation, reducing the number of key parameters to two: the irradiation temperature and the internal temperature.
 I used my improved temperature-dependent equation of state to fully capture the thermal behaviour of water in the convective region, as well as temperature-dependent prescriptions for opacity.
 I then linked the internal heating of the planet to the temperature at the base of the atmosphere to test whether these planets could be significant inflated by internal sources of heating.

 I found that:

+- The presence of an atmosphere can contribute significantly to the observed radius.

 - With internal energy generation per unit mass equal to that of the Earth, a waterworld can grow sizeably compared to the case with no internal energy generation.

 - For equivalent amounts of heating, irradiation is a more influential parameter for determining the change in planetary radius.
 Although internal heating still changes the temperature--pressure profile at the base of the atmosphere, irradiation increases the temperature throughout more of the atmosphere and therefore grows the planet more.

-I also found the following:
+\noindent I also found the following:

-- The use of an isothermal fixed-height approach to estimate the extent of a heated steam atmosphere gives results that are too small.
+- The use of an isothermal fixed-height approach to estimate the extent of a heated steam atmosphere gives radii that are too small compared to a full calculation.
 This is because the opacity of water results in heat being trapped in the atmosphere, meaning that the assumptions of constant temperature and gravity that underlie the fixed-height approach are no longer applicable.

 - The thermal opacity $\kappa_\mathrm{th}$ is a key driver of trends in the mass--radius relation.